If you build, buy or lease a structure and all construction contracts were signed on or after 29 October 2018, you may be able to claim tax relief.

 If your lease is for 35 years or more

-If the person you lease the structure from has qualifying costs, you can claim the 2% a year allowance for the rest of the 50 years, if the value of their interest in the structure is less than one third of the capital you paid for it.
+If the person you lease the structure from has qualifying costs, you can claim the 3% a year allowance for the rest of the 33 and one third years, if the value of their interest in the structure is less than one third of the capital you paid for it.

-If none of these situations apply, the lessor can claim this allowance.
+If neither of these situations apply, the lessor may claim the remaining allowance.

 Your allowance may be adjusted

 - your accounting period is more or less than a year

 - all conditions are not met on every day of your accounting period

 - your entitlement ends during your accounting period